FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/evm.md

 - Instance interface: the interface through which the node invokes the EVM
 - Callback interface: interface of EVM callback node

 The EVM itself does not save state data.
 The node operates the EVM through the instance interface.
-The EVM, in turn, adjusts the Callback interface to operate the state of the node.。
+The EVM, in turn, adjusts the Callback interface to operate the state of the node。

 ![](../../../images/evm/evmc.png)

 **Instance interface**

-Defines the operation of the node to the virtual machine, including creation, destruction, setup, etc.。
+Defines the operation of the node to the virtual machine, including creation, destruction, setup, etc。

 The interface is defined in evmc _ instance (evmc.h)